giulianisanches/home-sweet-home/README.md

 home-sweet-home
 =========

-Just an ansible role to configure my desktop
+Just an ansible role to configure my desktop (test)

 The bootsrap_home.sh will take care of a few things before execute this role